 testified for or helped someone else with one of these activities;

 cooperated with or disclosed information to the Special Counsel or an Inspector General; or,

-refused to obey an order that would require the employee to violate a law.
+refused to obey an order that would require the employee to violate a law, rule, or regulation.

 5 U.S.C. § 2302(b)(9)This PPP prohibits agency officials from taking, failing to take, or threatening to take a personnel action because an employee engaged in any of the four protected activitied mentioned above.
 To prove a claim of retaliation under this section, one must show:

 The agency official with knowledge of the employee’s protected activity took, failed to take, or threatened to take a personnel action against the employee; and